guyllaumedemers/UE-AVVM/README.md

 This GameFeature plugin is a sample plugin for supporting content gathering.
 Players, enemies and inanimate objects can all use this system to exchange, acquire and/or release content from under their authority.
 Implementation details are still in the earlier stage of development and have to be further polished.
 Abilities for consuming, equipping and/or dropping items are yet to be put in place. **Edit** : This system has recently been cleanup to allow backend information to populate player representation, and support initialization of ItemActors via GAS AttributeSet.

+Notes : **Network optimization** may become a bottleneck over time depending on your project size.
+As such, creating Replicated proxy representation of the internal state of your UItemObject during Inventory replication should be considered.
+Keep in mind that such system would require a central place handling updates, and data forwarding. **Build around the existing api!**

 ### Fencing Sample

 This GameFeature plugin is a sample plugin for supporting deferred execution of events based on user requirements such as, waiting for initialization phase to be complete, ending of a cutscene or even synchronization between clients.
 The overall system leverage replicated tags from **UAVVMReplicatedTagComponent** to notify clients of a state change.
 Use the fencing system wherever possible and ensure systems like loading screen, cutscene and more... are ready to execute their next action!